 Canada Agriculture and Food Museum

-Open daily from 9:00 a.m. to 5:00 p.m. from March to October, this museum is a great place to visit in the spring as many farm animals give birth during this season.
+Did you know that you can visit a working farm within the city of Ottawa?
+The Canada Agriculture and Food Museum, located just a 10-minute drive from the downtown core, is especially fun to visit when many farm animals give birth in the spring.
 Explore the different barns and barnyards to see lambs, piglets, calves, foals and ducklings among other baby animals.
-You can also meet the farm’s Animal of the Month and attend the museum’s Daily Demonstrations – fun and educational activities like Baking with Chocolate, Afternoon Milking and Meet the Ducklings.
+You can also attend the museum’s fun and educational daily demonstrations like baking with chocolate, cow milking and Meet the Ducklings.
 And don’t miss the Sheep Shearing Festival in May!

 Camp Fortune Aerial Experience

-If you and the family are looking to dial up the adventure factor, Camp Fortune’s Aerial Experience is where you’ll want to go!
-Located about 20 minutes from Ottawa’s downtown core in the luscious Gatineau Park, Aerial Experience is an exciting zip lining and tree top climbing adventure.
-Enjoy an exhilarating 1.5 or three-hour trek across rope bridges, suspended walkways and net gangways.
+For a dose of adrenaline, try an exciting zip lining and tree top climbing adventure at Camp Fortune’s Aerial Experience!
+Located about 20 minutes from downtown Ottawa in Gatineau Park, Aerial Experience offers an exhilarating 1.5 or three-hour trek across rope bridges, suspended walkways and net gangways.
 Then finish your high-altitude journey by gliding down a giant zip line.

-For kid-sized aerial fun, visit the Children’s Park!
-Accompanied by an Aerial Experience staff member, kids can enjoy a one-hour adventure across suspended walkways, monkey bridges, suspended stirrups and mini zip lines that are sized just for them.
+For kid-sized aerial fun, visit the Children’s Park where kids can enjoy a supervised one-hour adventure across suspended walkways, monkey bridges, suspended stirrups and mini zip lines that are sized just for them.
 Camp Fortune’s Aerial Experience opens each year in early May.

 Getting hungry after all that activity?
 Consider these family-friendly restaurants and places to eat in Ottawa.